mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

-Thus, the validator parameter will be :code:`ReceiverAddress`, and the remaining information needed once a Escrow is started is defined in the following data-type:
+Thus, the validator parameter will be :code:`ReceiverAddress`, and the remaining information needed once a escrow is started is defined in the following data-type:

 .. code:: haskell